-The Annual General Meeting of STRABAG SE on 23 June 2017, upon proposal of the Supervisory Board, designated KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, as auditor of the financial statements and of the consolidated financial statements for the 2017 financial year.
-In the 2017 financial year, KPMG Austria GmbH Wirtschaftsprüfungs- und

-Steuerberatungsgesellschaft charged a fee of $T \in 622$ excl.
-VAT (2016: $T \in 600$ excl.
-VAT) for the auditing of the separate and consolidated financial statements as well as $T \in 563$ excl.
-VAT (2016: $T \in 549$ excl.
+The Annual General Meeting of STRABAG SE on 15 June 2018, upon proposal of the Supervisory Board, designated KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft, Linz, as auditor of the financial statements and of the consolidated financial statements for the 2018 financial year.
+The expenses for KPMG Austria GmbH Wirtschaftsprüfungs- und Steuerberatungsgesellschaft in the 2018 financial year amounted to T€ 679 excl.
+VAT (2017: T€ 622 excl.
+VAT) for the auditing of the separate and consolidated financial statements as well as T€ 570 excl.
+VAT (2017: T€ 563 excl.
 VAT) for the auditing of financial statements at subsidiaries of STRABAG SE.
-For additional consulting services, it received a fee of $T \in 97$ excl.
-VAT (2016: $T \in 86$ excl.
+For additional consulting services, it received a fee of T€ 29 excl.
+VAT (2017: T€ 97 excl.
 VAT).